The U.S. nuclear energy sector is going through one of the most innovative and transformative times in its history.

 Many companies are looking at the diesel generator market as one possible entry point.

-Remote areas and even our own military bases are at risk to supply chain disruptions and high energy costs that could leave them without power if a shipment is missed.
+Remote areas and even U.S. military bases are at risk to supply chain disruptions and high energy costs that could leave them without power if a shipment is missed.

 A microreactor eliminates this risk by providing fuel security and emissions-free electricity around-the-clock for years to come without interruption.

-While the role of large reactors continues to be important to our nation and others around the world, we can’t just have a choice of large and larger nuclear reactors.
-The customer needs product choice and that is precisely what these smaller systems provide.
+While the role of large reactors continues to be important to our nation and others around the world, customers needs product choice and that is precisely what these smaller systems provide.